Dharmakṣema: Travels in China

 Coincidentally, around this time Dharmakṣema is said to have suddenly discovered that the version of the Nirvāṇa Sūtra he had earlier translated was incomplete, asserting that the full version should cover at least 25,000 or even 35,000 verses—as opposed to the 5000 verses he had already translated.
 Dharmakṣema was given permission to go in search of the missing portions and may have travelled back to North Western India for this purpose.
-After an absence of more than two years, he then returned to Guzang, bringing extra textual material with him which he claimed he had found in Khotan.
+After an absence of more than two years, he then returned to Guzang, bringing extra-textual material with him which he claimed he had found in Khotan.
 It is possible that Dharmakṣema himself was the author of this material, as he had both the scriptural training and the motive to do this.

 Whatever the truth of the matter, Dharmakṣema stayed on in Guzang.
 He then translated this new material, together with still further material purportedly belonging to the extended Nirvāṇa Sūtra, which had been handed to him by an anonymous visiting foreign monk, "as if it were expected" as the biographies note with apparent incredulity.
 This renewed work resulted in the current version of forty juan found in the Chinese canon.

 After negotiations had dragged on for several years, the pressure from Tuoba Tao became impossible to ignore—he was even threatening to invade Northern Liang to take Dharmakṣema by force.
 In the late months of 432, a decision to kill Dharmakṣema was reached by Juqu Mengxun and Li Shun, the aristocratic emissary of Tuoba Tao.
 The reasons for this decision are unclear as two differing accounts are found in the monastic biographies and the civil Wei Annals, though the two sources concur that he was killed in January 433 at the age of forty-nine.
 The monastic biographical records state that Dharmakṣema had insisted on leaving Guzong for another trip in search of further missing parts of the Nirvāṇa Sūtra.
-Juqu thought that Dharmakṣema might be planning to defect to another ruler and did not want lose his talents.
+Juqu thought that Dharmakṣema might be planning to defect to another ruler and did not want to lose his talents.
 He therefore sent assassins after Dharmakṣema who killed him on the road some 40 li from Guzong.
 The Wei Annals present a different story.
 They record that Dharmakṣema was particularly famed for secret sexual techniques, which had interested Tuoba Tao, which had already got him into trouble in Shanshan with female members of the royal family there.
 At their meeting in 432, Li Shun revealed to Juqu that Dharmakṣema had been giving lessons in special sexual techniques in secret to ladies of the Northern Liang court, including members of Juqu's own family.
 Juqu Mengxun was outraged by this revelation and had Dharmakṣema tortured and publicly executed at the age of 49.